harvard-nrg/executors/README.md

 Executors
 =========
-Software needs to be smart enough to adapt to the execution environment without needing much from the end user.
+Software needs to be smart enough to adapt to the execution environment without needing much input from the end user.
 At its core, Executors settles on a small set of high-level operations e.g., `submit`, `update` (query), and `cancel` that seem to map quite well across different computing environments.
-If you need to run your command on a local machine, Slurm, LSF, or some futuristic execution environment, Executors can do it!
-Transparently (well, sort of)!
+If you need to run your command on a local machine, Slurm, LSF, or some futuristic execution environment, `executors` can do it!

 ## Table of contents
 1. [Installation](#installation)